WasmEdge/docs/docs/start/build-and-run/aot.md

 <!-- prettier-ignore -->
 :::note
 On MacOS platforms, the universal WASM format will `bus error` in execution.
 By default, the `wasmedge compile` tool optimizes the WASM in the `O2` level.
 We are trying to fix this issue.
-For working around, please use the shared library output format instead.
+For working around, use the shared library output format instead.
 :::

 ```bash